YosysHQ/yosys/docs/source/yosys_internals/formats/rtlil_rep.rst

 Verilog frontend or attributes assigned by passes.

-In Yosys, busses (signal vectors) are represented using a single wire object with a width > 1.
+In Yosys, busses (signal vectors) are represented using a single wire object with a width more than 1.
 So Yosys does not convert signal vectors to individual signals.
 This makes some aspects of RTLIL more complex but enables Yosys to be used for coarse grain synthesis where the cells of the target architecture operate on entire signal vectors instead of single bit wires.